-- Testing the underlying data provided to the actuary and confirming that these agree to underlying records. - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary. - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary. - The actuarial methods and assumptions employed, specifically, the rate of future pension increases, future investment returns, the discount rate and post-retirement mortality of the members. - Evaluating the related disclosures about the Scheme's vested benefits and promised retirement liabilities, and the risks attached to them which is included in Note 12 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's vested benefits deficit and any plan by the Crown to fund benefit payments as they fall due.
+- Testing the underlying data provided to the actuary and confirming that these agree to underlying records. - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary. - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary. - The actuarial methods and assumptions employed, specifically, the differences between future investment returns and rates of CPI inflation, future investment returns assumed and pensioner morality assumptions. - Evaluating the related disclosures about the Scheme's vested benefits and promised retirement liabilities, and the risks attached to them which is included in Note 12 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's vested benefits deficit and any plan by the Crown to fund benefit payments as they fall due.